Home

 All content for Saving Lives In Slow Motion is the property of Dr Ayan Panja and is served directly from their servers with no modification, redirects, or rehosting.
 The podcast is not affiliated with or endorsed by Podjoint in any way.

 Dr Ayan Panja puts health into context.
-A lifestyle medicine expert, author and family physician with 25 years of experience, his unique blend of candour, perspective and knowledge make for a mind-expanding essential weekly bite-sized listen.
+A lifestyle medicine expert, author and family physician with over 25 years of experience, his unique blend of candour, perspective and knowledge make for a mind-expanding essential weekly bite-sized listen.

 Hosted on Acast.
 See acast.com/privacy for more information.